Ngā tauira Students

 What is 'sustainability'?
 What values underpin it and what role can individuals and organisations play in creating sustainable practices?

 This course introduces students to the various ways that biblical themes, images and characters have an enduring presence and influence within contemporary popular culture.

 Introduces key aspects of Islam and analyses its contribution to society and culture in New Zealand and internationally.

 TONGAN 101G Tongan Language 1

-In TONGAN 101G you will attain an initial degree of spoken and written competence in the language, study its structure, and appreciate some forms of Tongan literature such as songs and speeches
+Attain an initial degree of spoken and written competence in the Tongan language, study its structure, and appreciate some forms of Tongan literature such as songs and speeches.

 YOUTHWRK 152G Understanding New Zealand Youth

 This course examines the concept of ‘youth’ and the social, economic and political contexts in which young people live in New Zealand society.